Christian Leaders Alliance Clergy Structure

 The first disciples had the office of the episcopate.
 They were called Apostles.
-Today, at Christian Leaders Alliance, we call these types of leaders Network Ministers.
+Today, at Christian Leaders Alliance, we call these types of leaders Global Ministers.

-The Christian Leaders Alliance continues to appoint people to the role of Network Minister.
-Network ministers are ministers in charge of the apostolic purpose of expanding the impact of the kingdom of God through raising up more leaders, ministries, and churches.
+The Christian Leaders Alliance continues to appoint people to the role of Global Minister.
+Global ministers are ministers in charge of the apostolic purpose of expanding the impact of the kingdom of God through raising up more leaders, ministries, and churches.

-The process and responsibility of appointing and ordaining new Network Ministers in the Alliance is their task.
-The early church Network Ministers sought to recruit more Network Ministers to expand the reach of Christianity (Titus 1:5).
+The process and responsibility of appointing new Global Ministers to the Global Ministers Commission is the responsibility of the Chairman and General Secretary of the Christian Leaders Alliance.
+The early church Global Ministers sought to recruit more Global Ministers to expand the reach of Christianity (Titus 1:5).

-In 1 Timothy 3:1 (ESV) we see that this office of Network Minister was not only reserved for the 12 disciples:
+In 1 Timothy 3:1 (ESV) we see that this office of Global Minister was not only reserved for the 12 disciples:

 “The saying is trustworthy: If anyone aspires to the office of overseer (episcopate), he desires a noble task.”

-The Apostles (Network Ministers) in Acts 6:3 say to the brothers, (Elder Ministers), “Therefore, brothers, pick (episcopate) out from among you seven men of good repute, full of the Spirit and of wisdom, whom we will appoint to this duty.”
+The Apostles (Global Ministers) in Acts 6:3 say to the brothers, (Elder/Mature Ministers), “Therefore, brothers, pick (episcopate) out from among you seven men of good repute, full of the Spirit and of wisdom, whom we will appoint to this duty.”

-These Network Ministers demonstrate exceptional capabilities as network builders and recruiting of new ministers.
+These Global Ministers demonstrate exceptional capabilities as network builders and recruiting of new ministers.

-Ordinarily, Network Ministers, even in the early church, were men.
+Ordinarily, Global Ministers, even in the early church, were men.
 However, there were exceptions where women were called to this role.

 For instance, just like Paul left Titus in Crete as mentioned earlier, Paul left Priscilla and Aquila in Ephesus.